LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/studio.rst

       response within an integer scale, which may vary from question to question.
 For instance, it could be 1-3 for one linear scale question, and 1-5 for another.
    #.
-Paragraph: Similar to short answer but allows for responses of up
+Paragraph: Similar to a short answer, allows for responses of up
       to 500 characters.

 #.
-Test your classes with a new MSTest project.
+Test your non-abstract classes with a new MSTest project.